Creative Placemaking Commission

 - For the initial appointments in 2016, three of the Commission members will be appointed for a one-year term; three of the Commission members will be appointed for two-year terms and three of the Commission members will be appointed for three-year terms.
 After the first round of appointments, terms will be three years.

-- Artists are welcome to apply, but should note that any individuals serving on the Commission will not be eligible to apply for placemaking projects.
+- Artists are welcome to apply, but should note that any individuals serving on the Commission will not be eligible to apply for creative placemaking or public art projects.

-- Bloomington’s Director of Placemaking and Engagement will provide staff support to the Commission.
+- Bloomington’s Director of Creative Placemaking will provide staff support to the Commission.

 |Name||Position||End Date of Term|